bilsiq/comp723-text-mining/report.md

  the accuracy of the models (Paul, 2018).
 It helps the machine learning process by, reducing the overall corpus size, by decreasing the number of features the algorithm has to process.
 Making training and applying new algorithms easier (Paul, 2018).
-Another way feature selection positively affects the machine learning process is by getting rid of the feature which are noisy (Paul, 2018).
+Another way feature selection positively affects the machine learning process is by getting rid of the features which are noisy (Paul, 2018).
 Resulting in the algorithms preforming better.

 # Results